 A better understanding of the difference between product and process data can be obtained by reference to this example from the specialist literature that can also be found at Airbus.
 Product data may include the diameter of a borehole.
 The process data for the borehole are the rotation speed and the feed rate to be used when drilling the hole.

 This methodology can be applied to any sector.
 In the aviation industry, it is not yet widespread.
 One reason is that large sample sizes are generally required to generate statistical data.
-In the aviation sector, these are not common due to low production volumes: for instance, Airbus produces only seven A330 aircraft per month.
+In the aviation sector, these are not common due to low production volumes.

-ARTS expert, Kevin Czibor, works at Airbus on the introduction of the SPC process for the structural assembly of the A330 in Hamburg.
-Location 601 served as a pilot project, in which the assembly of the side shells, the floor grid and the bilge of the lower half section 16 takes place.
-There is a joint at the middle fuselage section, to which the wings will be attached in a later step.
-Specific radii are defined for this joint, as are permitted tolerances.
-A total of thirty parameters are identified and recorded during the assembly process at the location.
-Photogrammetry is one of the processes used to evaluate the process data, whereby the joint for each section is measured by attaching small plates measuring around 10 x 15 cm at selected positions.
-The plates include positions to reflect light during the measuring process.
-Photogrammetry of the joints takes place at known distances and angles, with points for measurement being located on the outer skin, gangways, and seat rails.
-With the introduction of the SPC process, the focus is specifically on the measurement points on the gangways, which show a particularly wide range of tolerances compared to other locations.
-The data is automatically transferred into a tablet using the measurement equipment, with the tablet representing the user interface with the worker.
-Measuring tools may include Bluetooth-equipped callipers, laser distance meters or tape measures.
-Whenever data is stored after measurements have been taken, it is available for analysis at a later stage.
-This allows contextual relationships to be identified, which could lead to small changes in positioning during the assembly process with a large effect on the quality of the finished product – in this case, the joint.
-In addition to the monitoring of process data, the SPC process also serves as a way of generating alerts about non-standard product data.
+As an ARTS expert I worked at Airbus on the introduction of the SPC process for the A330 structural assembly in Hamburg.
+Here, building site 601 served as a pilot project, where the assembly of the side shells, the floor grid and the bilge to the lower half-section 16 takes place.
+It has a separation point to the middle fuselage section, to which the wings are assembled in a further step.
+For this separation point, Airbus has defined certain radii and permitted deviations.
+A total of 30 parameters are defined and recorded during the assembly process at the building site.
+Photogrammetry, for example, is used to evaluate the process data.
+Here, the separation point of each section is measured by fixing small plates of about 10x15 cm at selected positions.
+The plates contain reflector points which reflect the light during the measurement.
+The photogrammetry of the separation point is carried out at specific distances and angles.
+The measuring points are attached to the outer skin, to the runways and to the seat rails.
+Especially for the introduction of the SPC method, the focus is on the measuring points of the runways.
+These show a particularly high tolerance spectrum compared to other points.
+The data is determined with the aid of measuring devices such as calipers with Bluetooth, laser distance meters or tape measures and automatically transferred to a tablet.
+The tablet thus represents the user interface with the worker.
+If the data is saved after the measurement, it is available for evaluation.
+It is possible to show correlations, for example, how small changes in positioning during the assembly process have a great effect on the quality of the manufactured product, in this case the separation point.
+In addition to monitoring the process data, the SPC procedure also alarms about deviating product data.

 Photogrammetry is used to measure joins in the context of a GTI (Ground Test Instruction).
 GTIs are mandatory tests which must be carried out on every single aircraft, with other GTIs including the ventilation system or hydraulics, for example.